ELeeAstro/Exo-FMS_column_semigrey/README.md

 # Personal recommendations

-For non-scattering problems, we generally recommend that the short characteristics method be used (linear or Bezier), as it is fast, efficient, very stable and also very accurate.
-This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high-resolution cases.
+For non-scattering problems, we generally recommend that the AA_E or AA_L method be used, as it is fast, efficient, very stable and also very accurate.
 For shortwave scattering (and non-scattering) problems we recommend the adding method as included (or using the two-stream DISORT or Toon et al. with scattering), the adding method is generally fast and accurate (enough).
-For longwave scattering problems we recommend the two stream Toon et al. version with scattering, however, it may be unstable at combined very high g (e.g. 0.9+) and ssa (e.g. 0.9+).
+For longwave scattering problems we recommend the VIM method for general use, as a fast and efficent method.
-Otherwise, for longwave scattering we recommend the two-stream DISORT version, which is slower but more stable.
+If that fails we recommend the two-stream Toon or DISORT version, which are slower but may be more accurate in some circumstances.

 # Future developments

 We will include more codes that include IR multiple-scattering in the future. \
+Add more approximate sw scattering schemes \
 Additional opacity schemes from the literature can be added. \
 Window fractions and functions.